hoa0202/object_detection_landing/README.md

 ![image](https://github.com/hoa0202/object_detection_landing/assets/67028730/0f7491ee-fd11-4229-a06f-c4af4ec1583e)
+- This work is output of master degree in WENS lab (https://wens.re.kr), Dept. of IT Convergence Engineering, Kumoh Nat'l Institute of Technology

 # Object Detection Auto Landing with Yolo v4
 This project involves recognizing a landing pad from a long distance and autonomously landing on it.
 ![image](https://github.com/hoa0202/object_detection_landing/assets/67028730/b17315fe-f0da-441a-8f4a-321cb3f39131)